An Image is Worth More Than 16x16 Patches: Exploring Transformers on Individual Pixels: Exploring Transformers on Individual Pixels

 where $\texttt{PE}\in\mathbb{R}^{L\times d}$ is a set of learnable position embeddings.

-\ours removes the locality inductive bias and is permutation equivariant at the pixel level.
-By treating individual pixels directly as tokens, we assume no spatial relationship in the architecture and let the model learn it from data.
-This is in contrast to the design of the convolution kernel in ConvNets or the patch-based tokenization in ViT~\cite{Dosovitskiy2021}, which enforces an inductive bias based on the proximity of pixels.
-In this regard, PiT is more versatile -- it can naturally model arbitrarily sized images (no need to be divisible by the stride or patch size), or even generalize to irregular regions~\cite{ke2022unsupervised}.
+Pixel transformer removes the locality inductive bias and is permutation equivariant at the pixel level.
+By treating individual pixels directly as tokens, we assume no spatial relationship in the architecture and let the model learn structures directly from data.
+This is in contrast to the design of the convolution kernel in ConvNets or the patch-based tokenization in ViT~\citep{Dosovitskiy2021}, which enforces an inductive bias based on the proximity of pixels.
+In this regard, the resulting model is more versatile -- it can naturally model arbitrarily sized images (no need to be divisible by the stride or patch size), or even generalize to irregular regions~\citep{ke2022unsupervised}.

-Besides the removal of locality, using each pixel as a separate token has additional benefits.
+While our focus is on the study of locality, using each pixel as a separate token has additional benefits.
 Similar to treating characters as tokens for language, we can greatly reduce the vocabulary size of input tokens to the Transformer.
-Specifically, given the pixel of three color channels in the range of $[0, 255]$, the maximum size of vocabulary is $255^3$ (as pixels take discrete integer values); a patch token of size $p{\times}p$ in ViT, however, can lead to a vocabulary size of up to $255^{3{\cdot}p{\cdot}p}$.
+Specifically, given the pixel of RGB channels in the range of $[0, 255]$, the maximum size of vocabulary is $256^3$ (as pixels take integer values); a patch token of size $p{\times}p$ in ViT, however, can lead to a vocabulary size of up to $256^{3{\cdot}p{\cdot}p}$.
 If modeled in a non-parametric manner, this will heavily suffer from out-of-vocabulary issues.

-Of course, PiT also has downsides, with the biggest one being computationally expensive (or even prohibitive) for modeling long sequences.
-However, given the rapid development of techniques that handle massive sequence lengths for large language models (up to a \emph{million})~\cite{dao2022flashattention,liu2023ring}, it is entirely possible that soon, we can train PiTs on all the pixels directly (\eg, a standard 224$\times$224 crop on ImageNet `only' contains 50,176 pixels).
-Therefore, the goal of our paper is to empirically verify the effectiveness and potential of \ours at a smaller scale -- which we do next, and leave the engineering effort of practical deployment for the future.
+Of course, Transformers on pixels are computationally expensive (or even prohibitive).
+However, given the rapid development of techniques that handle massive sequence lengths for large language models (up to a \emph{million})~\citep{dao2022flashattention,liu2023ring}, it is entirely possible that soon, we can train Transformers on individual pixels directly (\eg, a standard 224$\times$224 crop on ImageNet `only' contains 50,176 pixels).
+In this sense, our work is to scientifically verify the effectiveness and potential of locality-free architectures at an affordable scale (which we do next), and leave the engineering effort of scaling for the future.